Michael Gregoritsch

-Michael Gregoritsch (born 18 April 1994) is an Austrian professional footballer who plays as a forward for Danish Superliga club Brøndby and the Austria national team.
+Michael Gregoritsch (born 18 April 1994) is an Austrian professional footballer who plays as a forward for Bundesliga club FC Augsburg, and the Austria national team.

 Club career

 Early career in Austria

 In 2008, Gregoritsch began his career at Kapfenberger SV's youth teams and was promoted to the Austrian Bundesliga team in January 2010.
 He made his debut on 14 April 2010 against Austria Wien and scored his first league goal less than three minutes after coming on as an 82nd-minute substitute.
 This made him the youngest goalscorer in the history of the Austrian Bundesliga with only 15 years and 361 days.
 He finished the 2009–10 season with a goal in four appearances.
 Gregoritsch also made appearances for the reserve team over three seasons.

 Germany arrival

 Gregoritsch moved to 1899 Hoffenheim on 28 June 2011 for an undisclosed fee.
 He signed a four-year contract but was on loan to Kapfenberger SV until June 2012.
 Gregoritsch only played for the second team of Hoffenheim, where he scored 11 goals in 28 appearances.
 In 2013, he was on loan to FC St. Pauli, playing for both the first and second teams.
 Gregoritsch joined VfL Bochum on loan for the 2014–15 season, where he scored seven goals in 27 appearances.
 He played for Hamburger SV during the 2015–16 and 2016–17 seasons.
 He scored six goals in 26 appearances during the 2015–16 season and five goals in 32 appearances during the 2016–17 season.

 Gregoritsch joined FC Augsburg for the 2017–18 season, scoring three goals in 33 appearances.
 On 23 December 2019, he joined Schalke 04 on loan until the end of 2019–20 season.
 On 17 January 2020, Gregoritsch debuted with a goal and an assist in a 2–0 home victory against Borussia Mönchengladbach.

 On 8 July 2022, Gregoritsch signed for SC Freiburg ahead of the 2022–23 Bundesliga season.